Browse by Medical Category

 My laboratory focuses on elucidating the molecular mechanisms by which general anesthetics act to produce anesthesia and its side effects.
 Our overall hypothesis is that anesthesia is caused by action on neuronal ligand-gated ion channels.
 Anesthesia may result from general anesthetics enhancing the action of inhibitory receptors (GABAA or Glycine receptors), inhibiting the action of excitatory receptors (nicotinic, 5HT3A or glutamate receptors) or a mixture of both actions.
 Of these receptors, the Cys loop family is our current focus.
 They consist of five roughly homologous subunits arranged centro–symmetrically around a central ion–conducting channel.
-Each subunit consists of an extra cellular domain that binds the agonist, a domain of four transmembrane helices, and an intracellular domain.
-Currently, we are focusing on locating the binding sites for general anesthetics on these receptors.
-To achieve this aim, we develop new general anesthetics that have the property of being stable under physiological conditions but becoming reactive when they are stimulated with light, at which time they can covalently attach to amino acid residues in their binding sites.
+Each subunit consists of an extra cellular domain that binds the agonist, a transmembrane domain of four helices, and an intracellular domain.
+Ongoing research focuses on locating the various binding sites for different structural classes of general anesthetics on GABAA receptors.
+To achieve this aim, we have developed new general anesthetics that have the property of being stable under physiological conditions but becoming reactive when they are stimulated with light, at which time they can covalently attach to amino acid residues in their binding sites.
 Classes of anesthetic under study include etomidate, propofol, barbiturates and steroids.
 The synaptic GABAA receptor’s five subunits are arranged around the ion channel in the order γβαβα (clockwise viewed from the extracellular side).
 Working with collaborators in a National Institute for General Medical Sciences funded program project grant, it has been determined that etomidate has two identical binding sites in the transmembrane domain between β and α subunits (the β – α interfaces).
 A newly developed barbiturate general anesthetic binds mainly at the single γ – β subunit interface.
 An existing knockin mouse that had been engineered to be insensitive to etomidate, is normally sensitive to the new barbiturate, consistent with the different binding sites we found in vitro.
 We also developed a photoactivable convulsant barbiturate and have found a third site on GABAARs.
 The current focus is on steroid anesthetics.

-Prenatal ethanol exposure results in diverse birth defects and neurobehavioral abnormalities in up to 1 per 100 live births.
+Prenatal ethanol exposure results in diverse birth defects and neurobehavioral abnormalities (FASD) in up to 1 per 100 live births.
 In severe cases, it is characterized by growth deficiency, neurological abnormalities, and facial malformations.
 In collaboration with the laboratory of Michael Charness, we are testing the hypothesis that ethanol causes FASD in part by disrupting the function of the L1 cell adhesion molecule.
 We have photolabeled L1 with analogs of alcohols.
 The two residues photolabeled are far apart in the sequence, but by building a homology model of L1, we were able to show that the residues are located close to each other in a single binding pocket between the Ig1 and Ig4 domains of L1.
 After the two residues were mutated to cysteines, cell adhesion experiments revealed they could be cross–linked.
 Further mutations changed the size of the pocket causing a shift in the structure activity relationship of alcohols.